-Probably the number one question this time of year, is do i tithe on my taxes?
-What they mean is, am i suppose to tithe on the money i get back on my tax return?
+Probably the number one question this time of year, is do I tithe on my taxes?
+What they mean is, am I suppose to tithe on the money I get back on my tax return?
 That’s a good question.
 So, here’s a question back.
 If you owe taxes this year, does the Church refund you tithe back?
 Probably not.
-Your gift that you gave this past year is long gone, and rightfully so.
+The gift that you gave this past year is long gone, and rightfully so.
 I wouldn’t expect the Church to give you any money back.

 Most of these answers you receive on giving the tithing on taxes is an educated guess.
 The tithe cannot be followed directly through the avenues of the law, so most people just give an opinion on how tithing should be obeyed under grace.
 The sad thing is the “experts” do not inform you that their answers come from opinion.
 They give you these guesstimates as if the answers they have come from a direct phone line to God’s tax accountant.

 So, tithing on taxes?
 I’d say pray, ask for advice, and consult the Spirit of God to direct you.
 Because the “experts” can’t give you direct biblical commands, more than likely the answer you get from your tithing on taxes questions will come from the Spirit of God anyways.
 The law cannot give answers the one who is governed by grace.